oskariorg/oskari-frontend/api/mapping/mapmodule/request/vectorlayerrequest.md

 const newOptions = {
     layerId: 'MY_VECTOR_LAYER', // existing id
     opacity: 100,
-    featureStyle: {},
-    optionalStyles: [],
     hover: {}
 };
 Oskari.getSandbox().postRequestByName('VectorLayerRequest', [newOptions]);
 ```
-FeatureStyle property defines a generic style used for all the features.
-With optionalStyles property you can specify style for certain features only.
-The constructor is the same for both of these styles but in optionalStyle you also need to specify the feature it is used for.

-See [Oskari JSON style](/documentation/examples/oskari-style) for style object definitions.

 ## Related api